-Reference to process map Date Activity 2025-08-08 Opinions on the proposal for annual timetable 2026 must have been submitted to the Swedish Transport Administration by 09.00 at the latest.
-2025-08-25 Establishment of Temporary Capacity Restrictions with medium and minor impact for annual timetable 2026.
-2025-08-25 Establishment of international traffic applied by PCS.
-Applies also to national train paths applied for as feeders/outflows to ScanMed RFCs pre-arranged train path (PaP).
-4 2025-08-08-2025-09- 01 Continued period for coordination for annual timetable 2026.
-5 2025-09-02 Last date of request for dispute resolution for train paths for annual timetable 2026.
-2025-09-15 Last date for when dispute resolution for annual timetable 2026 must be concluded.
-6 2025-09-15 Last date for decision to declare the infrastructure congested.
+Reference to process map Date Activity 6 2025-09-15 Last date for decision to declare the infrastructure congested.
 7 2025-09-19 Last date for capacity allocation with application of priority criteria.
 8 2025-09-23 Established annual timetable 2026 is published.
 September 2025 Strategic dialogue, 4-6 years in the future: The Swedish Transport Administration invites railway undertaking and contracting parties to participate in a dialogue to share and discuss overall preliminary capacity restricting conditions for the annual timetables 2029, 2030 and 2031.
 2025-10-07 Last date for signing Track Access Agreement based on established annual timetable.
 2025-10-13 Reserve capacity for ScanMed Rail Freight Corridor is published.
 9 2025-10-13 Last date for late path request and services for annual timetable 2026.
-2025-10-14 The ad hoc process for annual timetable 2026 begins.
-2025-10-22-2025-11- 12 Consultation period for Temporary Capacity Restrictions with major and high impact for annual timetable 2027.
+2025-10-22- 2025-11-12 Consultation period for Temporary Capacity Restrictions with major and high impact for annual timetable 2027.
 Also for Temporary Capacity Restrictions with medium impact that affect neighboring infrastructure managers.
 10 2025-11-06 Last day for the Swedish Transport Administration to respond to late path requests.
 Supplemented established annual timetable 2026 is published.
+2025-11-06 The ad hoc process for annual timetable 2026 begins.
 2025-11-14 The last date for the submission of announcement information for passenger trains in annual timetable 2026.
+2025-11-20 Last date for signing Track Access Agreement based on supplemented established timetable.
+Only for applicants who only have applied for capacity by late path request.
+2025-12-12 Publication and establishment of Temporary Capacity Restrictions with major and high impact for annual timetable 2027.
+Also for Temporary Capacity Restrictions with medium impact that affect neighboring infrastructure managers.
+2025-12-14 Annual timetable 2026 takes effect (traffic commencement).